Hamid Moghadam: Going public with AMB

-Creation of Prologis
+Prologis

 In 2011 Moghadam arranged the combination between AMB and ProLogis to create Prologis, the largest logistics real estate company in the world.
 With a market cap of approximately $24 billion and corporate headquarters remaining in California, the new Prologis had around $46 billion in assets under management (AUM) and clients such as DHL, Home Depot Inc., Unilever, and FedEx.
 ProLogis CEO Walter Rakowich and Moghadam were appointed as the new company's co-CEOs, with Moghadam becoming the sole CEO at the start of 2013.
 He oversaw IPOs in Japan in 2013 and Mexico in 2014.

-Prologis continues to operate as a publicly traded real estate investment trust (REIT) on the S&P 100, operating around 4,715 logistics and distribution facilities for customers in various industries in the Americas, Europe, and Asia.
+Prologis continues to operate as a publicly traded real estate investment trust (REIT) on the S&P 100, operating logistics and distribution facilities for customers in various industries in the Americas, Europe, and Asia.
 In 2018 he oversaw its acquisition of DCT Industrial Trust for $8.4 billion, and in 2020, acquisitions of Liberty Property Trust for $13 billion and Industrial Property Trust for $4 billion, then Duke Realty in 2022 for $23 billion.
 The company's platform totals 1.2 billion square feet that is owned, managed or under development in 19 countries, with about $196 billion in assets under management.
 Moghadam frequently appears on major television networks to talk about the real estate industry, including CNBC, Bloomberg TV, and Fox Business Network, as a real estate industry expert.

+In 2023, Moghadam's total compensation from Prologis was $50.9 million, representing a CEO-to-median worker pay ratio of 400-to-1 for that year.

 Industry boards and committees

-In the 1990s, he joined the MIT Center for Real Estate's advisory committee, and became a founding member of The Real Estate Roundtable, as vice chairman of the National Realty Committee.
-He served as a trustee of the Urban Land Institute, and joined the executive committee of its board of directors.
+In the 1990s, he joined the MIT Center for Real Estate's advisory committee, and became a founding member of The Real Estate Roundtable as vice chairman of the National Realty Committee.
+He is a member of the national Business Roundtable, and served as a trustee of the Urban Land Institute, joining the executive committee of its board of directors.
 He was also the chairman of National Association of Real Estate Investment Trusts (NAREIT) in 2004.

 Philanthropy

 Moghadam has served on various philanthropic and community boards in the San Francisco Bay Area.
-He served on the boards of Town School for Boys, the California Academy of Sciences, and the Bay Area Discovery Museum, and he was chairman of the Young Presidents Organization's Northern California chapter.
+He served on the boards of Town School for Boys, the California Academy of Sciences, and the Bay Area Discovery Museum, and he was chairman of the Young Presidents' Organization's Northern California chapter.